elikantor/Read-n-Review/README.md

 > A light-weight book review app.

 <h4> This project has been deployed <a href="https://read-n-review-frontend.herokuapp.com/">here</a>.
-The <a href="https://github.com/elikantor/Read-n-Review/tree/master/project-frontend">frontend</a> and <a href="https://github.com/elikantor/Read-n-Review/tree/master/project-backend-API">backend</a> code are accessible in seperate repos. <h4>
+The <a href="https://github.com/elikantor/Read-n-Review/tree/master/project-frontend">frontend</a> and <a href="https://github.com/elikantor/Read-n-Review/tree/master/project-backend-API">backend</a> code are accessible in seperate repos.
+A demo of the app can be viewed <a href="https://www.youtube.com/watch?v=PUCrcPzO468&feature=youtu.be">here</a>.<h4>

 ## Usage and Features